allison-d/Cluster/README.md

 !
 App dir must contain either app.R or server.R
 Run `rlang::last_trace()` to see where the error occurred

-then check the current working directory to see if it is that of the Code directory.
-If not, then modify runApp() as: runApp("path to the Code directory")
+then check the current working directory to see if it is equal to that of the 'code' directory.
+If not, then modify runApp() as: runApp("path to the code directory")

 ## Test Datasets
 There are two test datasets that are available for ShinyCluster.
 The first dataset contains Mass Spec features for lipid molecules [2] and the second dataset contains PFAS molecules [3].
+These CSV files can be used as examples for running ShinyCluster.
+Both datasets include a CSV file that includes that
-The files for these two test datasets can be uploaded in the following tabs:
+Mass Spec features and a CSV file that specifies the group colors.
+In addition, the lipid dataset includes a CSV file that includes sample comparison abundance data.
+Once the app is open, the files for these two test datasets can be uploaded in the following tabs:

 ### Lipid set
 - Lipid_Features.csv : 'Step 1 - Upload Feature Data'